Pediatric Neurological Conditions we Treat

 Anencephaly is a birth defect that affects the developing brain and skull bones of newborn babies.

 Arachnoid cysts are fluid filled sacs or cavities that appear on the arachnoid membrane and can present in many locations on the brain and/or spinal cord.
-Majority of these cysts are discovered incidentally and do not merit surgical intervention but rarely may cause headaches or progressive enlargement of the head.

 When a tear occurs in the lining of one of the body’s arteries, this is known as an arterial dissection.

-Arteries are the blood vessels that carry blood, oxygen and nutrients to all tissues of the body.
 An ischemic stroke occurs when an artery supplying the brain is damaged, ruptures or is blocked, causing the flow of blood to be interrupted from reaching the brain.
 Strokes can occur at all ages.

 Attention deficit disorder with or without hyperactivity (ADHD) is the most common behavioral disorder of childhood, affecting 3 to 7 percent of school-age children.